Tojima Wants to Be a Kamen Rider: Anime

 An anime adaptation produced by Aniplex was announced on March 7, 2025, which was later revealed to be a television series that is animated by Liden Films and directed by Takahiro Ikezoe, with series composition by Touko Machida, characters designed by Cindy H. Yamauchi, and music composed by TeddyLoid.
-The series premiered on October 5, 2025, on Tokyo MX and other networks.
-The opening theme song is "Wanna be" performed by TeddyLoid featuring Shigeru Matsuzaki and TOPHAMHAT-KYO of FAKE TYPE.
-The ending theme song is "One More Time!" by TeddyLoid featuring Ryoji Tokito.
-Crunchyroll has licensed the series outside of Asia and is streaming it along with an English dub two weeks after the original airing on its streaming service of the same name.
+The series aired from October 5, 2025, to March 21, 2026, on Tokyo MX and other networks.

+The opening theme song is "Wanna be", performed by TeddyLoid featuring Shigeru Matsuzaki and TOPHAMHAT-KYO of FAKE TYPE, while the ending theme song is "One More Time!", performed by TeddyLoid featuring Ryoji Tokito.
+Crunchyroll licensed the series outside of Asia, and streams it along with an English dub two weeks thereafter.
 Medialink licensed the series in Southeast Asia.

-On September 26, 2025, it was announced that Hiroshi Fujioka would reprise his role as Takashi Hongo aka Kamen Rider 1 in the anime.
+On September 26, 2025, it was announced that Hiroshi Fujioka would reprise his role as Takashi Hongo a.k.a Kamen Rider 1 in the anime.

-To commemorate the broadcast of the second episode, the 30th episode of Kamen Rider Stronger is made available online until 12 noon of October 27, 2025.
+To commemorate the broadcast of the second episode, the 30th episode of Kamen Rider Stronger was made available online until noon of October 27, 2025.